KIM-HANJOO/TOY-CFD-for-ground/README.md

 ### Plus

-In simulating this unsteady heat-transfer model, most problems appeared on 'Thermal mass'.
-Ground's thermal mass is too big that if T0 of the nodes were set far from their normal temperature range, the simulation should need more than a year to finish warmup.
-Mesh wasn't finely set enough, so boundary condition nodes effected too much on other non-boundary nodes, and because the thermal mass of the ground nodes are too big, the effect of boundary condition nodes began worse.
+In simulating this unsteady heat-transfer model, most problems appeared were related to 'Thermal mass'.
+Ground's thermal mass is too big that if T0 of the nodes were set far from their normal temperature range, the simulation should need more than a year to finish warmup(which is quite out of our weather data range).
+Also, meshing wasn't set finely enough, number of heat transfer times from boundary condition nodes to non-boundary nodes were not enough.
+In addition to this, because the thermal mass of the ground nodes are too big, the effect of boundary condition nodes began worse.

-So more specific settings for **warmup** and **boundary conditions** are required for the huge-thermal mass nodes.
-In warming up season, **thermal mass needs to be adjusted lower enough** for ground nodes to find the normal temperature range, and **temperature of the boundary condition nodes should be updated every time interval** with other reasonable simulation results.
+Therefore, more specific settings for **warmup** and **boundary conditions** are required for the huge-thermal mass nodes.
+In warming up season, **thermal mass needs to be adjusted lower enough** for ground nodes to easily find the normal temperature range, and **temperature of the boundary condition nodes should be updated every time interval** with other reasonable simulation results.

-These problems are reflected to the codes, but since the accuracy isn't high enough and the assumptions are way too simple, more updates for the codes are needed.
+These problems were reflected to the codes, but since the accuracy isn't high enough and the assumptions are way too simple, more updates for the codes are needed.